-From the foundation of the Brigade, as a body of men trained in the use of the Breeches Buoy to assist the Coastguard in the recovery of life from stricken ships, the TVLB has evolved into a multi-discipline search and rescue team.
-The Brigade is on call 24 hours a day every day of the year to HM Coastguard and is also available to the North East Ambulance Service, Northumbria Police, Tyne and Wear Fire and Rescue Service, and RAF Sqn 202 to assist in their search and rescue and casualty transfer work.
+From the foundation of the Brigade, as a group trained in the use of the Breeches Buoy to assist the Coastguard in the recovery of life from stricken ships, the TVLB has evolved into a multi-discipline search and rescue team.
+The Brigade is on call 24 hours a day every day of the year to HM Coastguard and works in unison with their Coastguard Rescue Teams and with the crews of local RNLI stations.
+The team is also available to the North East Ambulance Service, Northumbria Police and Tyne and Wear Fire and Rescue Service to assist and support in their search and rescue and casualty transfer work.

 The Tynemouth Volunteer Life Brigade is in two distinct parts.
 The rescue team is the foundation of the company, and is based at the Watch House in Tynemouth where we store our rescue vehicle, equipment, and where we train.

-The rescue team is organised on a two tier system, with the Initial Response Team being on direct pager call to Coastguard, and available to respond to any incident at a moments notice.
-Each member of the IRT team is extensively trained in lifesaving practices and rescue techniques, and are issued with radios to allow them to contact all other maritime emergency services on arrival at an incident.
+All members of the Rescue Team are available to respond to any incident at a moments notice.
+Team members have extensive training in First Aid, Rope Rescue, Search, Water Rescue and general coastal rescue skills (operating on rocks etc).
 On arrival at an incident, an assessment will be made of the scene, and any immediate assistance given, with further rescue services being requested if required.
 We effectively act as the 'eyes and ears' of Coastguard control, and are trained to react in a calm and decisive manner in any incident, allowing us to keep them well informed as the emergency progresses.

-As an independent charity, all Brigade members give their time for free and have a day job to pay the bills and fill in the time in-between callouts - examples of the careers Brigade members have are: local swimming pool manager, self-employed businessman, off-shore safety worker, paramedic, nurse, fast-food restaurant manager, local council employee, air-conditioning engineer, and student!
+As an independent charity, all Brigade members give their time for free and have a day job to pay the bills and fill in the time in-between callouts – as well as some retirees, we also have a number of volunteers who work for the local government, NHS, self-employed and as a Director of an air-conditioning company.